RedragonKid/Nachos3Dengine/README.md

 # Nachos 3D Engine

 This project is not open source.
-All rights reserved.
-Unauthorized use, modification, or redistribution is prohibited.

 No permission is granted to modify, redistribute, or reuse the code.